yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 let's build a set of prior distributions for each DDM parameters.

 A beta distribution with _shape1_ = 1 and _shape2_ = 1, equals to a uniform
 distribution (_beta(1, 1)_).
-This choice is to regularize the parameters, (1) the start point, _z_, (2) its variability _sz_ and (3) _t0_.
+This choice was to regularize the parameters, (1) the start point, _z_, (2) its variability _sz_ and (3) _t0_.
 All three
-are bounded by 0 and 1.
-Others use truncated normal distributions bounded by _lower_ and _upper_ arguments.
+were bounded by 0 and 1.
+Others used truncated normal distributions bounded by _lower_ and _upper_ arguments.

-_plot_ draws the prior distributions, providing a visual check method.
-This method, in the case of parameter recovery study, is to make sure the prior distribution does cover the true values.
+_plot_ drew the prior distributions, providing a visual check method.
+This method, in the case of parameter recovery study, was to make sure the prior distribution does cover the true values.

 ```